signals-protocol/signals-v0/website/docs/concepts/architecture.md

 The price of any range directly represents the market's estimated probability:

-- If a range costs 0.30 USDC, the market thinks there's a 30% chance of that outcome
+- If a range costs 0.30 SUSD, the market thinks there's a 30% chance of that outcome
-- Prices across all possible outcomes always sum to 1.00 USDC
+- Prices across all possible outcomes always sum to 1.00 SUSD

 ## Key Benefits